 - Primary Nursing vs Team Nursing Video

-- More Resources:
+- More Resources

-Often, when you have primary nursing set up, it might be eight-hour shifts, Monday through Friday.
+For this to work, shifts are likely eight-hour shifts, Monday through Friday.
 The benefits of this model are that the patient builds a rapport with their nurse.

 Pros of Team Nursing